mmistakes/so-simple-theme/_posts/2015-04-24-what-the-flux.md

 ## Let there be light

 Part of the pain is the same as on the backend - we're managing state in a wrong way.
 I strongly believe that state management should be explicit and conscious.
-To make things worse we're trying to flow state back and fort between the backend and the frontend with an inherently stateless protocol called [HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#HTTP_session_state).
+To make things worse we're trying to flow state back and forth between the backend and the frontend with an inherently stateless protocol called [HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#HTTP_session_state).

 ## State of the art art of the state management